Death of Once-Promising Fab Melo Leaves Friends Wondering What Could Have Been

 There are so many memories Adam Ross wants to share, so many stories.
 One, though, stands out most among them all.

-It was the winter of 2010.
-Eighteen months earlier, Ross had been introduced to a 7'0", 265-pound Brazilian kid named Fabricio Paulino de Melo.
+It was winter 2010.
+Eighteen months earlier, Ross had been introduced to a 7'0", 255-pound Brazilian named Fabricio Paulino de Melo.
 The teenager had recently enrolled in Sagemont School in Weston, Florida, where Ross was the basketball coach.

-Melo had come to the United States, without any parents—and without knowing much English—at the behest of some coaches and agent-like figures from Brazil.
+Melo had come to the United States without any parents—and without knowing much English—at the behest of some coaches and agent-like figures from Brazil.
 They believed the NBA was part of his future, even though he had only been playing basketball for a few years.
-A heart attack had killed his father, and his mother wanted her son to receive an education in the U.S. and continue playing basketball.
-In Brazil, he couldn't do both, so the idea seemed like a good one.
+A heart attack had killed his father when Melo was just a boy, and Melo's mother wanted her son to receive an education in the U.S. and to be able to continue playing basketball, too.

-Melo had cousins in Miami.
-They sought out Sagemont and set up Melo with a host family in town.
-He sat out his junior year because of Florida's transfer rules but was permitted to practice with Ross, who had trouble pronouncing his name and began calling him Fab instead.
+Melo had family in Miami.
+They sought out Sagemont and set up Melo with another family in town to serve as his host.
+He sat out his junior year of high school because of Florida's transfer rules but was permitted to practice with Ross, who had trouble pronouncing his name and began calling him Fab instead.
 Fab also linked up with an AAU team to continue honing his skills.
 He studied English by watching ESPN.

 As a senior, Melo emerged as a dominant basketball force.
 The big schools came calling.
 In time, Ross himself received a call.
 Melo, the kid not even two years removed from living in Brazil, had been named a McDonald's All-American, an honor reserved for the top high school players in the country.
-Ross dialed up Melo to share the news.
+Ross couldn't wait to share the news.

-"He became so emotional afterwards," Ross recalled over the phone this week to Bleacher Report.
+"(Melo) became so emotional afterwards," Ross recalled over the phone this week to Bleacher Report.
 "I don't think it's something that in a million years he ever expected, and it showed that he had made the right decision to come over."

 Melo told Ross he needed a moment to himself.
 A few weeks later, he committed to Syracuse.

 Seven years later, on Feb.
 11, 2017, Melo's lifeless body was discovered in the Juiz de Fora home of his mother and his two sisters.
 A heart attack reportedly killed him, according to Bud Poliquin of Syracuse.com.
 He was only 26.

-He never did achieve all the things his family and his friends assumed he would.
-He made it to college but spent just two scandal-ridden years at Syracuse before leaving school.
+He never reached the heights his family and his friends assumed he would.
+He made it to college but spent two scandal-ridden years at Syracuse before leaving school.
 He made it to the NBA as a first-round pick but appeared in just six total games.

-Yet those who know him best aren't ready to write off his journey as a sad one.
+Yet those who knew him best don't consider his career a failure.

 "Everyone is quick to label him a bust or a flop," Ross says, "but the truth is: put yourself in his shoes.
 Imagine that you're 16 and dropped in a foreign country without your parents and you're basically on your own, and if you don't become an NBA All-Star, we're going to call you a bust."

-Less than a week has passed since Melo was found dead.
+Less than a week has passed since Melo died.
 Ross pauses a moment, then continues.

 "If you look at it that way, I'd say Fab was an overachiever.
 That's the story I'm still waiting for someone to write."

-Note: * An earlier version of this article mistakenly attributed the a quote ("Fab was a pleaser.
-He wanted everyone to be happy and proud of him.") to Nick Resevy.
-That quote was said by Adam Ross.